 On occasion, a housing unit might be taken out of service.
 If involuntarily displaced by this action, a resident may choose to either relocate to another currently available unit or enter the next lottery.
 If a resident chooses to enter the next lottery, a one-time bonus of 30 relocation points will be added to the resident’s point total.

 Pine Cobble residents whose house is sold during their occupancy are eligible to receive additional relocation points in the lottery.

 Pets and Smoking

-Residents who are considering a Pine Cobble home should note that these houses are offered for Sales to eligible college buyers before each Spring and Winter Lottery.
-Residents will have at least one year of occupancy before a house is sold.
+Residents who are considering a Pine Cobble home should note that these houses are offered for sale to eligible College buyers before each Spring Lottery.
+Residents will have at least one year of occupancy before a house is offered for sale.
 Residents will be notified in advance of the housing lottery if their home is under contract to be sold.
-Residents who are required to relocate for this reason, continue to be eligible for college housing, and wish to remain in college housing will need to enter the next lottery, but will be awarded relocation points.
+Residents who are required to relocate for this reason, continue to be eligible for College housing, and wish to remain in College housing will need to enter the next lottery, and will be awarded relocation points.